 You might be wondering why you'd want to use a third-party if it charges a fee and requires an extra account?
 Why not just pay directly with a credit card or debit card?
 Well, if you're a poker player you know that it's not always easy to deposit directly with a common credit card.
 If a common credit card can't be accepted and another method like a bank transfer has to be used, that can cause lengthy delays.
 So Skrill provides some very useful services that makes the process very easy.
 It's also almost universally accepted and doesn't require you to enter your bank or credit card details for every transaction.

 Virtually all poker sites accept Skrill for deposits and withdrawals, no matter which country you reside in.
 As a global payment processor licensed and regulated in the UK, Skrill is accepted in hundreds of countries and considered one of the most secure and effective payment transfer methods.
 Skrill is even accepted in all three states in the US where online poker is licensed and regulated.
-See our full list of US poker sites here.
-See the full list of Skrill poker sites in the toplist above in the top-right corner.

 How Do I Set Up a Skrill Account?